 Becoming a better athlete isn’t just about putting in the hours.
 It’s about training with a purpose.
-To truly maximize the efficiency of each training session, start recording and tracking metrics.
+To truly maximize the efficiency of each training session and achieve your goals, start tracking your swim metrics.

-Here are a few reasons using technology in swimming to track metrics is an essential tool to achieving your goals.
+Here are a few reasons why using technology in swimming to track data is essential for achieving your swimming goals.

 Develop Accountability and Consistency

 It’s tempting to slack off when you can easily disregard a mediocre workout and forget about it once you’re out of the pool.
-After all, out of sight, out of mind, right?
+After all, out of sight, out of mind.

-Keeping track of metrics also gives you the opportunity to review your sets and exchange insights with your coach.
+Keeping track of metrics also allows you to review your sets and exchange insights with your coach.
 This way, you’re more involved in the process.